 Multi award winning musician Roisin grew up in Wicklow and Manchester before becoming interested in music.
 Speaking about her Dyslexia she said “I was very artistic but never academic, and to hell.
 I always thought that I’d do visual art and I had a place at Manchester polytechnic, but I’d gone to Sheffield and then I got a record deal, and so I never went”

-Leaving school with no qualifications – as a result of severe Dyslexia and bullying, Marcus works as a global communications facilitator expert and leadership development mentor across a variety of sectors.
+Leaving school with no qualifications – as a result of severe dyslexia and bullying, Marcus works as a global communications facilitator expert and leadership development mentor across a variety of sectors.
 He enjoyed an award winning 7-year career in the BBC both in front and behind the mic.
 Marcus has a 21-year career as a Drag Queen.
 With his work being impacted by Covid-19 Marcus created the The U=Can Network.
 Saying “it is here to help with a supportive safety net to guide, nobody should ever not reach their dreams, because of age, race, grammar/spelling, etc confusions or funds!”
-So far The U=Can Network as help close to 600 lives globally and its still in its 1st year” Marcus is finishing of a manuscript for his 1st novel ‘MINE!’ by reading his handwritten manuscript into word dictate and a little help from Alexa, who is his spelling PA, he really welcomes any one to reach out and say hi form anywhere in the world on any time zone and grab a zoom coffee, his philosophy is “a stranger is only a friend you haven’t met!”
+So far The U=Can Network as help close to 600 lives globally and it’s still in its 1st year” Marcus is finishing off a manuscript for his 1st novel ‘MINE!’ by reading his handwritten manuscript into word dictate and a little help from Alexa, who is his spelling PA, he really welcomes any one to reach out and say hi from anywhere in the world on any time zone and grab a zoom coffee, his philosophy is “a stranger is only a friend you haven’t met!”

 Comedian and star of the multi-award winning Mrs. Brown’s Boy spoke about his Dyslexia on The Late Late Show saying “‘I grew up knowing I was different from other kids, because my mum spotted it.
 I didn’t know I was .
 Back in 1960 who knew what Dyslexia was?!
 I left school at 12 so I had seven years of formal education but I’m a member of MENSA.
 I’ve got an IQ in the top 1% in the world and I’m very proud of that”